Wuxi / Ingolstadt

 Audi delivered the key technology in Wuxi – Audi Traffic Light Information.
 The technology used for this is called C-V2X (Cellular Vehicle-to-Everything).
 It is based on swarm data that are exchanged between road users and the infrastructure in real time.
 At the same time, the company is the first international car manufacturer to test Level 4 vehicles in the model city in real traffic situations.

-Ingolstadt: Research project simulates what traffic will be like in the future
+Research project simulates traffic of the future – also in Ingolstadt

-What is being tested in Wuxi will turn Ingolstadt – where Audi has its headquarters – into a model city for intelligent and connected mobility.
+What is being tested in Wuxi will turn Ingolstadt into a model city for intelligent and connected mobility.
 Road safety will improve, traffic will be controlled intelligently, mobility will become efficient and emissions will be permanently reduced.
 Much of this will also be achieved thanks to autonomous driving.

 How are we getting traffic to flow?